Particle density in diffusion-limited annihilating systems: Process construction and proofs of key lemmas

-Note that \thref{lem:SRW} still applies to a lazy random walk since the maximum of lazy random walk is dominated by that of a simple random walk.
+Note that \thref{lem:SRW} still applies to the rate $1/d$ random walk since the maximum of this random walk is dominated by that of a rate $1$ random walk.

-Let $\rho^*_t$ and $\bar \rho ^*_t$ be the expected density of particles at $\root$ at time $t$ for the lattice and torus, respectively, with all particles beyond distance $r$ deleted (in the $\ell^\infty$-norm).
-By \thref{lem:finite.range.truncation} we have
+Let $\rho^*_t$ and $\bar \rho ^*_t$ be the expected density of particles at $\root$ at time $t$ for the lattice and torus, respectively, with all particles initially beyond distance $r$ deleted (in the $\ell^\infty$-norm).
+By \thref{lem:finite.range.truncation}, \commHL{there are constants $C,c>0$} for which we have

 Hence, it suffices to compare $\rho_t^*$ and $\bar \rho_t^*$.

 Let $Z$ and $\bar Z$ be the number of $A$-particles at the origin at time~$t$ on the lattice and torus, respectively, with the particles beyond distance $r$ deleted from the initial configuration.
 We claim that